Bliss-Bass/Bass-ARM/README.md

 bash build_bass_pri4.sh --clean --title "BassPi" --blissbuildvariant foss --specialvariant "-Desktop-v14" --ethernetmanager --tabletnav --nolarge --supervanilla --minimal --smartdock --clearhotseat --cleardwhotseat --minfossapps --usecalyxmicrog --aurorastore
 ```

+#### Initial Setups

+When running your first build, there are a number of options that trigger user input prompts.
+Some of those are:

+- Foss builds - Any foss app or foss variant build will initially ask you to download the latest versions of the FOSS app selections.
+This can be manually triggered for updates from aosptree/vendor/foss/update.sh
+- Production builds - This will prompt for signature certificate generation, so a lot of questions that you have to answer.
+This only needs to be done once and is saved in the source.
+Signatures are ignored from the manifest for security.
+We suggest you keep those separately (in a private repo if they need to be shared with team members).

+#### After the build

+Images from the build will be found in a folder with the build name and date, found in images/ , linked to the aosptree/images/ folder
 After a build, the argument history can be found in the build_arg_history file linked in the main project folder.

 ### Notes